UWPCE-PythonCert/PythonCertDevel/source/modules/SubclassingAndInheritance.rst

   * ...

 It can get more complicated, particularly when there are multiple superclasses (multiple inheritance), but when there is a simple inheritance structure (the usual case) -- it's fairly straightforward.

+This is often referred to as "method resolution order" (MRO), because it's more complicated with methods, and in some languages, methods and attributes are more distinct than in Python.
+In Python, it can be thought of as "name resolution" -- everything in Python is about names and namespaces.

 If you want to know more of the gory details -- here's some reading: